ricklove/rick-love-master/code/blog-content/posts/2020-10-13-typescript-any-is-evil/typescript-any-is-evil.md

 Now we are starting to actually use Typescript's power.

-A union type is essentially the or `|` operator for types.
-It's a type that could has multiple posibilities.
+A union type is essentially the or `|` operator for types: i.e. it's a type that could has multiple posibilities.

-Typescript handles union types like an expert.
+Typescript handles union types like a pro.
 It understands all the runtime operations that could limit the type.
-For example, an if statement can be used to constrain the type to a specific one of the possibilities.
+For example, an `if` statement can be used to constrain the type to a specific possibility.

-In the below example, keyOrObject could be a string, number, nullable, or an object with one of many possible id fields.
+In the below example, `keyOrObject` could be a `string`, `number`, `null`/`undefined`, or an object with one of many possible id fields.

 ```ts